 Mr. Wisdom’s daughter, New Orleans attorney and philanthropist Adelaide Wisdom Benjamin was among the earliest supporters and board members of the Faulkner Society.
 She was an instigator in the creation of the competition and arranged underwriting for the first prize for Best Novel.
 Later, Mrs. Benjamin created the poetry prize and underwrote it for several years.
 She was a trustee of The Mary Freeman Wisdom Foundation, which has been a long time supporter of the competition, Mrs. Benjamin was among the first to receive the Society’s ALIHOT (A Legend in Her/His Own Time) Award for community service and philanthropy.

 A competitive talent search open to all writing in English, the William Faulkner – William Wisdom Creative Writing Competition is for previously unpublished work.
-Self-published and print-on-demand books are considered published.
+Self-published and print-on-demand books are considered published if more than 500 copies have sold.
 Books, stories, essays previously published in their entirety on the Internet are considered published.

 Overall goals of the competition are to seek out talented writers and assist them in finding literary agents and, ultimately, publishers for their work.

-2017’s opening date was January 1, 2017.
-The final deadline is May 1, 2017.
-Winners will be notified on William Faulkner’s birthday, September 25, and presented publicly at the Society’s gala annual meeting, Faulkner for All, this year in December.
+2018’s opening date was January 1, 2018.
+The final deadline was May 15, 2018.
+Winners will be notified in August so that they may plan to appear at the 2018 awards gala, Faulkner for All, on September 23 as well as other events of the 2018 Faulkner Founders Festival, Happy Birthday, Mr. Faulkner.
 Click on the image at right for this year’s entry form pdf.
-If you’d prefer an MS Word doc entry form, CLICK HERE.
+If you’d prefer an MS Word doc entry form, Click Here.

-To see winners and finalists from the 2016 competition, click here!
+To see winners and finalists from the 2017 competition, Click Here!